czolish/czolish.github.io/_posts/2017-08-14-what-i-have-learned-from-being-a-receptionist.md

 ## 7. People can't follow directions (yea, I know, huge shocker).
 How hard is it to understand '*DOWN* the hall, make a *RIGHT*'???
 I mean, should I print a map out for every idiot who walks through the door??

+## 8. You can't correct people, even when they're in the wrong.
+When a child misbehaves, you correct their behavior.
+If an adult misbehaves, apparently you just take it because they're allowed to treat others like shit.